Green flash: Green rim

 As an astronomical object sets or rises in relation to the horizon, the light it emits travels through Earth's atmosphere, which works as a prism separating the light into different colors.
 The color of the upper rim of an astronomical object could go from green to blue to violet depending on the decrease in concentration of pollutants as they spread throughout an increasing volume of atmosphere.
-The lower rim of an astronomical object is always red.A green rim is very thin and is difficult or impossible to see with the naked eye.
+The lower rim of an astronomical object is always red.
+A green rim is very thin and is difficult or impossible to see with the naked eye.
 In usual conditions, a green rim of an astronomical object gets fainter when an astronomical object is very low above the horizon because of atmospheric reddening, but sometimes the conditions are right to see a green rim just above the horizon.

 The following quote describes what was probably the longest observation of a green rim, which at times could have been a green flash.
 It was seen on and off for 35 minutes by members of the Richard Evelyn Byrd party from the Antarctic Little America exploration base in 1934:

 For the explorers to have seen a green rim on and off for 35 minutes, there must have been some mirage effect present.

 A green rim is present at every sunset, but it is too thin to be seen with the naked eye.
 Often a green rim changes to a green flash and back again during the same sunset.
 The best time to observe a green rim is about 10 minutes before sunset.
 That is too early to use any magnification like binoculars or a telescope to look directly at the Sun without potential harm to the eyes.
 (Of course, a magnified image might be projected onto a sheet of paper for safe viewing.)
 As the Sun gets closer to the horizon, the green rim becomes fainter due to atmospheric reddening.
 According to the above, it is probably correct to conclude that although a green rim is present during every sunset, a green flash is rarer because of the required mirage.

 In popular culture

-Jules Verne's 1882 novel The Green Ray helped to popularize the green flash phenomenon.
-A 1986 French film also called "Le Rayon Vert" or The Green Ray uses the green flash and Verne's book as a plot device.
-Additionally, the green flash has inspired or been mentioned in: